Genivia/ugrep/README.md

 ### Matching multiple lines of text

     -o, --only-matching
-            Print only the matching part of lines.
-When multiple lines match, the line numbers with option -n are displayed using `|' as the field separator for each additional line matched by the pattern.
+            Output only the matching part of lines.
+Output additional matches on the same line with `+' as the field separator.
+When multiple lines match a pattern, output the matching lines with `|' as the field separator.
+If -A, -B or -C is specified, fits the match and its context on a line within the specified number of columns.
-            If -u is specified, ungroups multiple matches on the same line.
-            This option cannot be combined with options -A, -B, -C, -v, and -y.

 Multiple lines may be matched by patterns that match newline characters.
 Use option `-o` to output the match only, not the full lines(s) that match.